Age of Learning CEO, Former NeoPets CEO

 About Doug Dohring

-As chairman and CEO of NeoPets, Inc., Doug Dohring created a new way of monetizing websites through advertising.
+Prior to Age of Learning and ABCmouse, Doug Dohring was chairman and CEO of NeoPets, Inc. At NeoPets Doug Dohring created a new way of monetizing websites through advertising.
 In the early and mid-2000s, when NeoPets was building its website into the internet’s top destination based on time spent per user and number of page views per user, online advertising came primarily in the form of pop-up and banner ads.
 Doug Dohring felt that those methods of advertising compromised the user experience, especially for children.
 Providing a good user experience was crucial to NeoPets’ success, so Doug Dohring and his team invented “Immersive Advertising,” an advertising method that integrates advertising organically and directly into a site’s content.

 Immersive Advertising appealed to many companies looking to reach NeoPets’ audience of tweens and teens.
 In one case, The Walt Disney Company advertised its film releases through a true-to-life animated version of its famous El Capitan Theatre.
 NeoPets users could enter the virtual theater, which was accurate down to the concession stand and interior decoration.
 Inside the theater, a trailer for a Disney movie would play, and often a game based on the film would allow users to interact with movie-related content.
 Creating authentic Disney experiences for NeoPets users, required a very close working partnership between Disney and Neopets animators.
 This level of collaboration between Disney and an outside company was unprecedented.